-From January through June 2021, Shenzhen Bokefa Technology Co., Ltd ("Shenzhen Bokefa") and Tianjin Dibao Technology Co., Ltd was established under BI Intermediate as holding companies to further develop the Company's business in China.
+From January through September 2021, Shenzhen Bokefa Technology Co., Ltd ("Shenzhen Bokefa") and Tianjin Dibao Technology Co., Ltd ("Tianjin Dibao") were established under BI Intermediate as holding companies to further develop the Company's business in China.

-Our current business, following the completion of the Acquisition, is primarily comprised and focused on the growth and development of the Intermediate financial technology offering and the marketplace in China.
-We aim and are in the process of building various platforms for business opportunities in various verticals and technology segments in order to capitalize on such technology and business.
+Our current business, following the completion of the Acquisition, is primarily comprised and focused on the growth and development of the GFHI financial technology offering and the marketplace in China.
+We are in the process of building various platforms for business opportunities in different verticals and technology segments in order to capitalize on such technology and business.

-As a result of our Acquisition of Intermediate and the subsequent work we have undertaken with the management of Intermediate, we are positioned to establish ourselves, through our operating subsidiaries, to serve the markets as a financial technology company with a significant China marketplace and in other areas of the world.
-Intermediate has built various platforms to capitalize on business opportunities in a range of verticals and technology segments, which currently includes stock trading and wealth management; commodities in segments of oil and gas trading; and insurance brokerage.
-We are seeking to secure material contracts in these valuable market segments in China while developing opportunities, in order to allow Intermediate to access to such markets.
-We will continue to add to the capabilities of such platforms such as through acquisition and/or the license of technologies to support these efforts in the different market segments as more fully described below.
+As a result of our Acquisition of GFHI and the subsequent work we have undertaken with the management of Intermediate, we are positioned to establish ourselves, through our operating subsidiaries, to serve the markets as a financial technology company with a significant Chinese marketplace.
+We plan to expand on a global level as we continue to scale our business.
+GFHI has built various platforms to capitalize on business opportunities in a range of verticals and technology segments, which currently include stock trading and wealth management, commodities in segments of oil and gas trading and insurance brokerage.
+We are seeking to secure material contracts in all of these market segments in China while also developing opportunities in order to allow GFHI access to these markets.
+We will continue to increase the capabilities of our platforms through acquisition and/or licensing different technologies to support our efforts.
 By building secure, reliable and scalable platforms with high volume processing capability, we intend to provide customized solutions that address the needs of a highly diverse and broad client base.

-We implemented our plans taking advantage of Intermediate experience and experience in local markets in China, and through the Company's operating subsidiaries which have begun to secure material contracts in fast growing market segments in China.
+We implemented our plans by capitalizing on Intermediate's experience with local markets in China, as well as with the Company's operating subsidiaries, which have begun to secure material contracts in fast growing market segments in China.

-Our current valuable opportunities have given us access the following market segments:
+Our current opportunities have given us access the following market segments:

-- Stock trading and wealth management segment - Commodities in the field of Oil and gas trading segment - Insurance brokerage segment
+- Stock trading and wealth management segment; - · Commodities in the field of Oil and gas trading segment; and - Insurance brokerage segment

-As set hereunder, these opportunities are supported and shall further planned to be executed and realized through our business development efforts which as set forth herein include the acquisition of potential targets entities, business and assets (such as applicable required licenses) in the relevant business space and segments in which we plan to operate, which allow the Company to enter the market quickly and leverage on such existing assets in order to promote its growth strategy.
+These opportunities will continue to be realized and executed through our business development efforts, which include the acquisition of potential target entities, business and assets (such as applicable required licenses) in the relevant business space and segments in which we plan to operate.
+This allows the Company to enter into the market quickly and leverage existing assets in order to promote our growth strategy.